dtudk/pythonsupport-page/docs/commonproblems/index.rst

     If you have installed the package before, you need to change your kernel.
     If you are using a `Jupyter Notebook` you have to go to the to right corner, where it says `Python 3.XX.XX` (this is the python version you are using).
 You need to click on it, after which a dropdown will come down.
-    Here you need to click :menuselection:`Select Another Kernel... --> Python Environments --> base (Python 3.11.XX)`.
+    Here you need to click :menuselection:`Select Another Kernel... --> Python Environments --> base (Python {{python_version_recommended}}.XX)`.
     This will open the Python downloaded using our installation guides.

     If you are using a normal Python script, go to the bottom right corner.
-Her it will only show the Python version, for example `3.12.XX 64-bit`.
+Here it will only show the Python version, for example `3.9.XX 64-bit`.
 You need to click this, after which a dropdown will come down.
 Here you can see your Python versions.
-If you want to use the version installed using our guides, select `Python 3.11.XX ('base')`.
+If you want to use the version installed using our guides, select `Python {{python_version_recommended}}.XX ('base')`.

 .. dropdown:: Sympy pretty print not functioning properly